-It can be hard to be an introvert in modern society, which seems to favor only extroverts with their strong communication skills and active attitude to life.
+Being an introvert can be hard in modern society, which seems to favor only extroverts with their strong communication skills and active attitude to life.

 For this reason, many people feel that their introversion is a kind of disability, a “pain in the neck,” which complicates their life and needs to be ‘fixed’ or ‘cured’.
 Well, it can complicate things sometimes, but you can turn your introversion into an advantage – it’s all up to your choices and lifestyle.